scala-android/sbt-android/README.md

 ## Example projects ##

-* A large variety of my own projects can be found on github that use this plugin
+* A variety of my own projects can be found on github that use this plugin
 * In addition to this, a growing collection of tests can be found under `sbt-test/android-sdk-plugin/`.
 Over time, this will grow to be a larger set of examples of how to use the plugin in various configurations.
 * Tests can be run via `sbt scripted` and require `ANDROID_HOME` to be set in addition to having platform `android-17` installed.
+* All tests have auto-generated `build.properties` and `auto_plugins.sbt`
+  files that set the current version of sbt and the android-sdk-plugin to use for testing.

 ## Usage ##